-Finally, if the optional flag BUILD_CQREPORTS is set to ON (default is OFF) the build process will generate a folder named CQREPORTS in which static analysis and test coverage reports are generated.
+Finally, if the optional flag BUILD_CQREPORTS is set to ON (default is OFF) the build process will generate a folder named "cqreports" in which static analysis and test coverage reports are generated.
 If enabled, new requirements are needed: Cppcheck for static analysis, gcovr and the required processor (gcov or llvm-cov) for test coverage.
-Important: do not use this option in C++ to build a production library, as the instrumentation for test coverage produces spurious output.
+Important: do not use this option to build a production library, as the instrumentation for test coverage produces spurious output and makes the code slower.